-A range of data sources are utilised to assess environmental, social and governance characteristics.
-The Investment Manager sources information from a range of third party data vendors such as:
+A range of data sources is used to monitor the indicators which align to the sustainable investment objective of the Fund.
+The Investment Manager sources information from a range of third party data vendors including companies such as:

 - MSCI

-- Bloomberg
+- Bloombera

 - · Aladdin Climate

 - Net Purpose

 - Findox

 - ISS

-Additionally, data used to attain environmental, social or governance characteristics can be sourced from proprietary research and analysis.
+Additionally, data used to assess if the Fund attains its sustainable investment objective can be sourced from proprietary research and analysis.